amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ````

 ### increment_1
 The increment_1 operation simply increments a provided number by 1 and returns the resulting string.
 For example, providing 24 will return a response of "25".
+This can be used to provide a loop counter that can be relayed to a customer or used to evaluate conditions based on current loop iteration.
 #### Required Parameters
 The increment_1 operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `increment_1`